thedumbterminal/ci-speed/README.md

 See also the built in flask environment variables.

 * DATABASE_URL - Set the PostgreSQL DSN to use other than the default.
-* UI_URL_BASE - Set the base schema and domain when creating URLs to the UI app.
+* SERVER_URL_BASE - Set the base schema and domain when creating URLs to the UI app.
+* UI_URL_BASE - Set the base schema and domain when proxying to UI assets.
-* UI_URL_PATH - Set the path when creating URLs to the UI app.
+* UI_URL_PATH - Set the path when proxying to UI assets.
 * FLASK_SECRET_KEY - Use a random value for flask auth storage. `echo "import secrets\nprint(secrets.token_urlsafe())" | python`
 * GITHUB_OAUTH_CLIENT_ID - Set to github oauth app client ID.
 * GITHUB_OAUTH_CLIENT_SECRET - Set to github oauth app client secret.